National Toy Hall of Fame

 The National Toy Hall of Fame is a U.S. hall of fame that recognizes the contributions of toys and games that have sustained their popularity for many years.
 Criteria for induction include: icon status (the toy is widely recognized, respected, and remembered); longevity (more than a passing fad); discovery (fosters learning, creativity, or discovery); and innovation (profoundly changed play or toy design).
 Established in 1998 under the direction of Ed Sobey, it was originally housed at A. C. Gilbert's Discovery Village in Salem, Oregon, United States, but was moved to the Strong National Museum of Play (now The Strong) in Rochester, New York, in 2002 after it outgrew its original home.

-As of 2025, ninety-one (91) toys have been enshrined in the National Toy Hall of Fame:
+As of 2025, 91 toys have been enshrined in the National Toy Hall of Fame:

 Original inductees (1998-99)

 The original inductees to the National Toy Hall of Fame were announced in November 1999.
 Students from nearby Willamette University protested (good-naturedly) when they learned that Mr. Potato Head and Barbie's friend Ken were not included.